 I knew he wasn’t my biggest fan, but I was surprised to hear such seemingly negative feedback.
 Of course, I didn’t like it.
 I wanted him to give me a glowing review.
 But he chose to criticize instead.

-I wasn’t exactly sure how to turn the tables — I was far from the communications expert I am now — but I knew I had to give it a shot.
+I wasn’t exactly sure how to turn the tables — I was far from the crisis manager and communications expert I am now — but I knew I had to give it a shot.

 He couldn’t.
 “It’s just a general observation,” he said.